Sized Types with Usages for Parallel Complexity of Pi-Calculus Processes: Soundness and Examples

 Let us also present how sizes and polymorphism over indices in servers can type processes defined by replication such as the factorial.
 Please note that by taking inspiration from the typing in \cite{BaillotGhyselen21}, using the type representation given in the Appendix~\ref{ss:comparison}, more complicated examples of parallel programs such as the bitonic sort could be typed in our setting with a good complexity bound.

-\begin{example}[Factorial] Suppose given a function on expressions $\mathtt{mult} : \Nat[I,J] \times \Nat[I',J'] \rightarrow \Nat[I * I',J * J']$.
-In practice, this should be encoded as a server in $\pi$-calculus, but for the sake of simplicity we consider it as a function.
+\begin{example}[Factorial] Assume a function on expressions $\mathtt{mult} : \Nat[I,J] \times \Nat[I',J'] \rightarrow \Nat[I * I',J * J']$.
+In practice, this should be encoded as a server in $\pi$-calculus, but for simplicity, we consider it as a function.
 We will describe the factorial and count the number of multiplications with $\tick$.
-For the sake of conciseness, we write $\Nat[I]$ to denotes $\Nat[I,I]$.
+We write $\Nat[I]$ to denote $\Nat[I,I]$.
 We use the usual notation $I!$ to represent the factorial function in indices.
 The process representing factorial and its typing derivation are given in Figure~\ref{f:factorial}.
-We denote $T$ the following type:
+The following type $T$ denotes:

+Denoting a server taking an integer as input, and a return channel on which the factorial of this integer is sent, in $i$ units of time.
+The usage of this server describes that it can be called anytime.
 This type is reliable and it would be reliable even if composed with any kind of output $\OU{A_o}{0}$ if we want to call this server.
-Let us denote:
+Let:

-and we also pose: where $S_1$ and $S_2$ are the expected separation of the usage.
+where $S_1$ and $S_2$ are obtained by the expected separation of the usage.
 This type $S$ is reliable under $(i);(i \ge 1)$.
 Thus, we give the typing described in Figure~\ref{f:factorial}.
 From the type of $f$, we see on its complexity $[0,i]$ that it does at most a linear number of multiplications.
-Please note that the constraints that appear in a $\mathsf{match}$ are useful since without them, we could not prove $i;(i \le 0) \q i! = i = = 0$ and $i;(i \ge 1) \q i * (i \minus 1)! = i!$.
+Note that the constraints that appear in a $\mathsf{match}$ are useful since without them, we could not prove $i;(i \le 0) \q i! = 1$ and $i;(i \ge 1) \q i * (i \minus 1)! = i!$.
 Moreover, polymorphism over indices is necessary in order to find that the recursive call is made on a strictly smaller size $i \minus 1$.

 \end{example}